allenck/mapper/mapper_app/README.txt

 **Recent Changes March 2024
-1. Add option to show/hide arrows on two way segments **Recent Changes January 2024
+1. Add option to show/hide arrows on two way segments.

+**Recent Changes January 2024
 1. A new column, 'DoubleDate' has been added to the Segments table.
 This date can be set via the edit segment dialog.
 The date defines the date upon which a segment was converted to double track.
 This